jku-win-dke/AISA-XMI-Mapper/README.md

 		sh:datatype  xsd:string ;
 		sh:in ( "FT" "M" "FL" "SM" "OTHER" ) .

-#### 2.3.5.
-DataType
+##### aixm_5-1-1.xq: Mapping of Elements - Stereotype "DataType"

 For each UML class with stereotype "DataType" a SHACL shape is generated.
-For each super class with stereotype "DataType", a SHACL and statement is added.
-In addition, a property shape with SHACL path rdf:value is always added.
+For each super class with stereotype "DataType", a sh:and statement is added.
+In addition, a property shape with sh:path rdf:value is always added.
 If an attribute with stereotype "XSDfacet" exists, it is added as constraint for the property shape of rdf:value.
 If a super class with stereotype "XSDsimpleType" exists, a SHACL datatype constraint is added for the property shape of rdf:value.
 If a super class with stereotype "CodeList" exists, a SHACL target node statement is added for the property shape of rdf:value.
-All other attributes (stereotype not "XSDfacet") are added with the basic mapping method number 1.
-If an attribute from type "NilReasonEnumeration" exists, a SHACL exactly one (sh:xone) statement needs to be added, specifiyng that either a nil reason can occur or all other attributes and rdf:value.
-Example ValDistanceVerticalType:
+All other attributes (stereotype not being "XSDfacet") are mapped according to the basic mapping method number 1.
+If an attribute from type "NilReasonEnumeration" exists, a SHACL exactly one (sh:xone) statement needs to be added, specifiyng that either a aixm:nilReason can occur or all other attributes and rdf:value.
+Example aixm:ValDistanceVerticalType:

 	aixm:ValDistanceVerticalType
 		a sh:NodeShape ;